 Everyone has the same 24 hours in their day.
 That said, you don’t need more time you need more structure.
 Time management is a skill that even the most seasoned business people struggle with.
 It’s also one of the most important ones in business.
 If you can optimize the 24 hours given to you each day you’ll excel in both business and life.

-Here are six tips that will help you effectively manage your time every day:
+Here are six tips to use your calendar for effective time management every day:

 This simple matrix allows you to clearly define which tasks should be completed before others.
 Since we live very dynamic lives the tasks will often change daily.
 That said, it’s best to plan for tomorrow at the end of your workday today.

 2. Try Your Best to Finish What You Start

 It’s very common for tasks to get interrupted or delayed throughout your day.
 Often times it’s best to finish the task at hand before starting new ones.
 However other things may take priority.
 For example, if a customer needs immediate assistance it’s probably best to service them right away.
 In this case, you need to make a point to return and finish your unfinished duties.